-Validating a CRF is an automated three-step process culminating in a thoroughly detailed report, complete with a validation status for each field being saved to the database.
+Validating a CRF is a three-step process culminating in a detailed report, complete with a validation status for each field being saved to the database.
 Once a CRF has been validated, a validated tag can be attached to the CRF.
 This validated tag will stay with the CRF as long as the CRF is not changed.
-The user can export a validated form to the Form Library and import it to other studies.
+The user can export a validated form to the Form Library and import it into other studies.
 Once a form is changed, the validated tag will be cleared and the form must be re-validated.
-Clinical Studio clearly identifies which forms are validated and which forms are not in the Form Builder and Import Form Library.
+TrialKit identifies which forms are validated and which forms are not in the Form Builder and Import Form Library.

 Step 1 – Creating Test Data Scripts

-Prior to running validation data through a CRF for testing purposes, test data must be created.
-Test data can be automatically created by Clinical Studio.
+Before running validation data through a CRF for testing purposes, test data must be created.
+Test data can be automatically created by TrialKit.
 To begin the process of CRF validation by creating Test Data Sets, select the "Form Builder..." link from the Study menu.
 When the Form Builder application is open, the user will see a link named "Auto-Validate Subject CRF" in the right column.
 The figures below show how to open the “Manage Test Data" page.

-Follow these steps to create test data and prepare to run the test data through the form:
+The following steps show how to create test data and prepare to run the test data through the form:

-1. Select the Form and Version to be tested in the Change Form section.
+- Select the Form and Version to be tested in the Change Form section.
 Once the form and protocol version are selected, click the Go button shown highlighted in the figure below.
-The Go button will load the form field names into data table(s) located above the form.
+The Go button will load the form field names into the data table(s) located above the form (not visible but loads up that form for validation in other words).

-After clicking the “Go” button the Test Data loads into the Test Data – Main Form data table as shown below.
-If there are any Sub Forms, the test data will populate in a table below the Test Data - Main Form data table as well.
+After clicking the “Go” button the Test Data loads into the Test Data – Main Form data table (1) as shown below.
+If there are any Sub Forms (2), the test data will populate in a table below the Test Data - Main Form data table as well.

 Step 2 – Running the CRF Validation Test Data Sets

-Once the test data is generated, the user can run the Test Data Set through the form; click the link in the Run Validation box located in the right column.
+Once the test data is generated, the user can run the Test Data Set through the form by clicking the link in the Run Validation box located in the right column.

 When the “Run Validation” link from the Manage Test Data page is selected, the CRF is displayed in "Auto-Validate Mode".
 To run the validation, click the "Auto-Validate This Form" button.
 When the validation is complete a message stating the validation was successful will be displayed.